Cost of Living (Text) or (Video)

 Blue Tile Palace (House of Tiles): This is just a gorgeous 18th Century Mansion with a rich history that is now a restaurant.
 Pancho Villa celebrated one of his victories with fellow revolutionaries here.

 Museo Nacional de Arte: The national museum includes a large collection celebrating the history of Mexican art.
 There is also a rotating collection from various arts from all over the world.
-In front the of museum is an equestrian statue of Charles the 5th, the Spanish monarch just prior to Mexico’s independence.
+In front of the museum is an equestrian statue of Charles the 5th, the Spanish monarch just prior to Mexico’s independence.
 On your walk to the next stop, make sure to look inside the post office building for a secret surprise.
 The walking path takes you right by the post office.

 Palacio de Bellas Artes: This prominent cultural center of Mexico City was completed in 1932, and has hosted many notable events in theatre, dance, and opera.
 It has also hosted many exhibitions of painting, sculpture and photography.